WDI-SEA/react-development-course-materials/02-React State/10-section-recap2.md

 **Talking Points**:

-- If you look through your files, you'll see in your component classes, you define a `render()` method for that component, which is great.
+- If you look through your files, you'll see in your component classes, you define a `render()` method for each component, which is great.
 That class then is called by `ReactDOM.render()` in **a different place, outside that class definition** (likely index.js).

 - In some tutorials or older code, you may find examples of `ReactDOM.render()` inside a component, but you should avoid this at all cost; this was an older technique in past versions of React.